Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Define value for property 'package' org.example: <Enter>

-Maven creates the project folder named getstarted based on the artifactId value that you entered.
-Inside the getstarted folder, find a README.md file that you can review, a pom.xml file, and a src directory.
+Maven creates a project folder named getstarted based on the artifactId value that you entered.
+Inside the getstarted folder, find a file named README.md that you can review, a pom.xml file, and a src directory.

 Maven builds the following directory tree.